getporter/porter/docs/content/build-image.md

 CMD ["/cnab/app/run"]
 ```

 Porter starts the Dockerfile by using a base image.
-You can customize the base image by specifying a Dockerfile template in the **porter.yaml**.
+You can customize the base image by specifying a Dockerfile template in the porter.yaml.
 Next, a set of CA certificates is added.
-Next, contents of the current directory are copied into `/cnab/app/` in the invocation image.
+Next, contents of the current directory are copied into the bundle directory (/cnab/app) in the invocation image.
 This will include any contributions from the mixin executables.
 Finally, an entry point that conforms to the CNAB specification is added to the image.

 Once this is completed, the image is built: